mgoelz95/lfdr-sMoM/README.md

 To install the package:

 ```
-pip install spatial_mht
+pip install spatialmht
 ```

-You can also download the repository here and use the directory without_installation to run the code without installing the package locally.
+Then go to with_pip_install and run file main.py in this directory.
+If you do not want to use pip to install the package, you can simply download this repository and run main.py from directory without_pip_install.

 Example
 ------------------